GfSE/SpecIF-Class-Definitions/Readme.md

 This makes it possible to define a metatype by a set of files with the same first digit describing the class definition kind and the next digits referencing the domain.

-<i>Example:</i> The files starting with `101_` is teh definition of primitive data types for the domain 01-Base definitions.
+<i>Example:</i> The files starting with `101_` is the definition of primitive data types for the domain 01-Base definitions.
 The superset of all files starting with the same digit are building the complete specification for one metatype.

 ## Current file naming schema